w3c/webextensions/proposals/browser_test_api.md

 Tests pass when they either return `undefined` or when a promise returned by the test resolves.
 They fail if they:
 - Throw an exception
-- Return a rejected promise
+- Return a promise that rejects
 - Trigger an assertion failure

 **Parameters**